stealthyninja86/jarvis015/README.md

-# pycoingecko crypto price over the last 30 days with candlestick chart
+# bitcoin price over the last 30 days with candlestick chart using the pycoingeckoAPI